marcus-castanho/spotify_playlist_guard/README.md

 # Spotify Playlist Guard
 This is a project of a bot guard for collaborative playlist on Spotify.
 Test the bot in action:
-- Use the [Test playlist](https://open.spotify.com/playlist/5wkdAzv8ZArH5cyvXQTRYe) by adding a song to it and wati for it to be removed once every minute;
+- Use the [Test playlist](https://open.spotify.com/playlist/5wkdAzv8ZArH5cyvXQTRYe) by adding a song to it and wait for it to be removed once every minute;
 - Check if the bot is up and running accessing its [status webpage](https://spotify-playlist-guard.herokuapp.com/).

 ## Context